samcorzine/ParkingChampion/README.md

 # Parking Champion

-Parking Champion is an api desigined to allow the storage and query of parking rates.
+Parking Champion is an api designed to allow the storage and query of parking rates.
 The set of current rates can be updated and queried via a RESTful endpoint, and users can find the applicable rate for given starting and end times via a getRate endpoint.

 #### Running the API